thomast1906/DevOps-The-Hard-Way-Azure/kubernetes_manifest/1-Connect-To-AKS.md

 ## Connecting To AKS

-1. Run the following command to connect to AKS:
+1. Get credentials for connection to the AKS:
 `az aks get-credentials --resource-group devopsthehardway-rg --name devopsthehardwayaks`

+2. Convert credentials to format understood by kubelogin:
+`kubelogin convert-kubeconfig -l azurecli`

-2. Once connected, you should be able to run commands like the following to confirm you're connected:
+3. You should now be able to run commands like the following to confirm you can communicate with the AKS:
 `kubectl get nodes`